pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 kept him waiting for beers as I was typing out the bug report very nervously :)

+**UPDATE 20/09/2023**: Turns out it wasn't a bug in ruby after all!...
+I'll declare this as "not my fault" as I explicitly asked if the code was incorrect 😅

 All in all, a pretty cool win for me, even if I couldn't actually fix the (microcospic!) bug myself, and it took a whole weekend!
 Hopefully this kicks off a series of open source contributions for me :)